 Re-imagined in 2019 by CultureHub and the Great Jones Repertory Company, audience members are laid to rest in their own geodesic dome as an audio-visual installation washes over them.

 I designed the projections for CultureHub's production of Balls.
 The projections were rendered in real-time via Max/MSP/Jitter to allow for sensor-based audience interactivity.

 A generative audiovisual installation for a 3-sided projection stage, incorporating optical flow, feedback chains, and glitch techniques to create colorful, dynamic imagery in real time.

-I helped Matt Romein develop a show control system in Max/MSP that allowed him to program a 30-minute sequence of animations for a custom modular video synthesizer.
+I helped Matt Romein develop a show control system in Max/MSP/Jitter that allowed him to program a 30-minute sequence of animations for a custom modular video synthesizer.

 - 2018 - Sundance Film Festival’s New Frontier program

 A performance tool that would visually respond to the live reading of poetry and prose, created with Maxwell Neely-Cohen during his 2018 residency at CultureHub.
 Exhibited at a public reading with poets Meghann Plunkett, Rhiannon McGavin, Angel Nafis, and playwright Jeremy O. Harris.

 For this project, I developed a Unity library that provided real-time speech transcription via Google's Cloud Speech-To-Text API.
 Game developers Sam Von Ehren, Flan Falacci, Dennis Carr, and Milan Koerner-Safattra used this library to create prototypes for interactive graphics that responded to text in various ways.